tommasomoretti/nameless-analytics-tables/README.md

 ### Transactions
+This is the schema of the Transaction table function.

 | Column                   | Type      | Description                                                 |
 |--------------------------|-----------|-------------------------------------------------------------|
 | user_date                | DATE      | Date associated with the user                               |